Aikido Summer Camp for Kids

 Besides learning Aikido techniques and having fun, the camp is an introduction to Japanese culture and traditions, including etiquette and mutual respect.

 Camp is fun, so we play a lot of games.
-Aiki games are designed to emphasize some aspect of the training, such as awareness, agility, or centering.
+Aiki games are designed to emphasize some aspect of the training, such as awareness, agility, cooperation, or centering.

-Outdoor training
+Outdoor day

 On Wednesday, the camp meets at DeLaveaga Park.
 We will take advantage of the extra space to work with the Japanese wooden staff and/or wooden sword.